.triggerHandler( eventType [, extraParameters ] )Returns: Object

 .triggerHandler()only affects the first matched element.

-- Events created with
+- Events triggered with

 .triggerHandler()do not bubble up the DOM hierarchy; if they are not handled by the target element directly, they do nothing.